techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 ## Prospects

-Something tells me this wasn't the last time Hitachi Energy collaborated with the University of North Carolina Wilmington.
+Something tells us this wasn't the last time Hitachi Energy collaborated with the University of North Carolina Wilmington.
 Until the next time!

 ## Additional information about District C